eman-alatawi/FaveOne-FrontEnd/README.md

-# FavOne
+# FaveOne
 Your place of your favorite Movie/Drama/Episode/Actor.
 The users can add their favorite movies, dramas, episodes, and actors and share them with the world.
-(FavOne) is the shortcut of Favorite One, nice name right? :)
+(FaveOne) is the shortcut of Favorite One, nice name right? :)

 ## Important Links